zjniu/CelloriDocs/docs/source/usage.rst

     * XY Coordinates: array of size (N, 2) with the locations of cell nuclei as coordinates for plotting on standard XY axes.
     * Array Indices: array of size (N, 2) with the locations of cell nuclei as indices of the original image array.

-15. These same segmentation output can be achieved without the GUI using built-in command line functions.
+15. These same segmentation outputs can be achieved without the GUI using built-in command line functions.

 .. code-block:: python